 Mégane Bregeon: When attempting this protocol, keep in mind that separation of the sublayers is the critical step of the procedure and must be performed using a binocular microscope and in a buffer containing a minimal concentration of salt.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
-Suggested B-roll: 2.6.1, 2.7.1.
+Suggested B-roll: 2.6.1, 2.7.1. (take 2 , one before last)

-Mégane Bregeon: To further elucidate their respective physiological function, PL and PL sublayer samples may be analyzed for histological characterization using electronic microscopy and for functional studies using sperm-binding assays and cell migration.
+Mégane Bregeon: To further elucidate their respective physiological function, the PL membrane sublayer samples may be analyzed for histological characterization using electronic microscopy and for functional studies using sperm-binding assays and cell migration.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 2.4.1, 2.4.2.